sirius-zyj/wood-inspection-dataset/README.md

-The dataset is for up-coming paper "Research and Development of Autonomous Inspection of Log Yards by Unmanned Aerial Vehicles"
+The dataset is for up-coming paper "Research and Development of Unmanned Aerial Vehicles for Autonomous Inspection of Log Yards"

 For Section 3:
 This is the LE-DET datasets.